The European Antitrust Review 2015 • Section 4: Country chapters

 - they do not exercise voting rights in respect of those shares;

 - disposal of the shares takes place within a year of the date of acquisition; and

 - the acquiring undertaking informs the Council about such an acquisition within one month.

 In accordance with the Competition Law, ‘control’ means any right that entitles a legal or natural person to exert a decisive influence on the activity of an undertaking.
-The definition also includes the right of ownership to all or part of the assets of an undertaking or the right to use all or part of such assets; and other rights that confer a decisive influence on the decisions or the composition of an undertaking’s personnel.
-A presumption of control exists if one-third9 of the total voting power in the undertaking is owned by a controlling person.
+This definition also includes the right of ownership to all or part of the assets of an undertaking or the right to use all or part of such assets; and other rights that confer a decisive influence on the decisions or the composition of an undertaking’s personnel.
+A presumption of control exists if one-third8 of the total voting power in the undertaking is owned by a controlling person.
 A one-third control requirement is actually stricter than the one-half control threshold defined in article 5(4) of Council Regulation (EC) No. 139/2004.